Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 On the contrary, Vuex just handle all those things for you:

 - already integrated with Vue
-- no need immutable data
+- no need for immutable data
 - handle [async code](https://vuex.vuejs.org/guide/actions.html)

 #### accessing the store from a component